danielabar/meblog/src/markdown/active_storage_form_errors.md

 Now that we understand what Active Storage does in the success case, it's time to look at what happens when things go wrong.
 Specifically, what happens when the form is submitted with an attachment, but with one or more validation errors in the other form fields?

-For this demo, the `debugger` statement is moved to the `else` clause in the `ExpenseController#create` method, so we can inspect what the receipt blob looks like when the model failed validation:
+For this demo, the `debugger` statement is moved to the `else` clause in the `ExpenseController#create` method, so we can inspect what the receipt blob looks like when the model fails to be saved:

 ```ruby
 class ExpenseReportsController < ApplicationController